-Surviving the Sierra: A Creek Crossing and Mather Pass
+Surviving White Fork Creek and Mather Pass

 Their names are Larry, Cosmo, Ya ya and Utah Aaron.
 Happy Baby, who we have been hiking with for a while, was there with us, too.

-2. Pass around the water bottle full of Tullamore Dew that Larry and Cosmo have been carrying
+2. Pass around the water bottle full of Tullamore Dew that Larry and Cosmo have been carrying.

 3. Laugh about the dangerous situations that just occurred

-4. Take a photo
+4. Take a group photo:

 In the couple of days following Woods Creek and Mather Pass, another beautiful soul (appropriately named Soul Shine) joined our little trail family and has been the best trail angel hiker I’ve met.
-She’s given me food when I was low, sunglasses when mine broke, and just yesterday pulled out oreos, graham crackers, and funfetti icing to share around the campfire.
+She’s given me food when I was low, sunglasses when mine broke, and just yesterday pulled out Oreos, graham crackers, and funfetti icing to share around the campfire.
 I truly feel like I received a great trail family when I needed it most.

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!